-Achieved a 97% efficiency gain in data processing by leading design outcomes that automated and optimized high-friction workflows
+Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

-I led UX design across all experiences for the Data Axle platform team in Seattle, driving UX strategy and design for both platform innovation and cloud-based tools used by data-processing teams in Omaha.
+I led UX design across all platform experiences, defining user-centered strategy and systemized design direction for Data Axle’s engineering and processing teams in Omaha.

 “Words truly cannot express the value that the Data Axle platform delivers to the company and how vital the platform is to our strategy - the best proof is without doubt the rebranding of the entire company from Infogroup to the Data Axle”